 Explain that the Christchurch earthquake has given Christchurch children the opportunity to be involved in decision-making.
-You may need to tell them about the earthquake first as they may not have been born then.
-Read the Connected articles ('Rebuilding Christchurch with Amazing Ideas', and 'Making Amazing Places'), and discuss the outcome of the competition with the class.
+Share the article, videos, and the outcome of the competition with the class.
 Discuss why it was important for children to be involved in the design of the playground.

-Have students search the internet for other examples around New Zealand of what other students have done.
-Examples include protesting at Parliament for more to be done about climate change, approaching their council to get more road crossings, skateboard parks, or better libraries.

-Ask: "Can you suggest a project in the community that our class could be involved in?"
+Have students search the Internet for other examples around New Zealand of what other students have done (for example: approaching their councils to get new playgrounds, road crossings, better libraries, skateboard parks, and so on).
+Ask: "Can you suggest a project in the community that the class could be involved in?"